 CASE STUDY: Dooley Center, Atchison, Kansas Business Opportunity: Senior Living Management Strategies to Support Faith-Based Communities

 Managing a religious retirement community presents unique challenges.
 Senior living industry rules may conflict with the practices, values, and goals of a religious senior living community.
-So it’s important that your senior living management partner understands and respects those values when developing solutions that satisfy industry requirements.
+It’s important that your senior living management partner understands and respects those values when developing solutions that satisfy industry requirements.
 It’s equally important that a religious senior living community remain flexible so a balance can be found between their spiritual practices and regulatory compliance.
-By approaching challenges creatively, solutions can be found that not only meet but exceed expectations
+By approaching challenges creatively, solutions can be found that not only meet, but exceed expectations

 The Dooley Center opened in 1971 as the on-site skilled nursing center at Mount St. Scholastica, a monastery for the Benedictine Sisters, located in Atchison, Kansas.